mautic/mautic-community-handbook/docs/pages/07.community-wide-resources/02.meetings/11.asynchronous-async-meetings/docs.rst

 Topics
 ------

-:zero: Introductions - Who are you, where are you based, and how are you involved with this team?
+:zero:- Introductions : Who are you, where are you based, and how are you involved with this team?

-:one: Review last meeting’s notes and actions (Share a link to the notes in a threaded reply, and call out any actions as sub tasks)
+:one:- Review last meeting’s notes and actions (Share a link to the notes in a threaded reply, and call out any actions as sub tasks)

-:one: . :one: - Action item 1 :one: . :two: - Action item 2
+:one:.:one:- Action item 1
+:one:.:two:- Action item 2

-:two: Review Trello tasks (share a link to the Trello board in a threaded reply, and call out any tasks as appropriate)
+:two:- Review Trello tasks (share a link to the Trello board in a threaded reply, and call out any tasks as appropriate)

-:two: . :one: - Task 1 (Link to task in a threaded reply, brief explanation of status or actions needed)
+:two:.:one:- Task 1 (Link to task in a threaded reply, brief explanation of status or actions needed)

 (continue through the open tasks)

-:three: Any other business
+:three:- Any other business

 (Thank people for participating and give the date/time/format for the next meeting and who will be leading it)